rstudio/platform-lib/pkg/rsstorage/servers/file/README.md

 ## Description

-A persistent storage server implementation for file-based storage.
+A storage server implementation for file-based storage.
 Suitable for shared or non-shared file systems.